The right choice of thermal paste is critical for optimal CPU temperatures.

 Finally, onto our main discussion: Thermal Paste Application

-Best way to apply thermal paste to CPU
+Best way to apply thermal paste to the CPU

 First things first: